 Commander Benjamin Sisko, whose life has changed after his wife was killed in the battle with the Borg at Wolf 359, is to take command of the space station Deep Space Nine near Bajor.
-The station was built by the Cardassians, but recently taken over by the Bajorans after a very oppressive occupation of their planet was ended.
-Sisko has one hell of a task before him.
-The station is in ruins after the Cardassians stripped it, merchants are preparing to leave and its Bajoran commander major Kira Nerys seems to dislike the Federation.
-When Sisko gets to talk with Kai Opaka, the Bajoran religious leader, she tells him he is the long awaited emissary and shows him a 'Tear of the Prophet', a mysterious looking orb that enables him to relive memories.
-Kai Opaka tells the other orbs were stolen by the Cardassians looking for the Celestial Temple.
-She urges the DS9 commander to find it before they do.
-After science officer Jadzia Dax, a Trill, thinks she has found the possible location, she and...
+The station had been built by the Cardassians, as Terok Nor, but recently taken over by the Bajorans after a very oppressive occupation of their planet was ended.
+Sisko's task; The station had been left in ruins - stripped by the Cardassians after they withdrew.
+Merchants are preparing to leave, and its Bajoran commander, Major Kira Nerys, seems to dislike the Federation.
+When Sisko gets to talk with Kai Opaka, the Bajoran religious leader, she tells him he is the long awaited emissary of the Bajorans.
+Once Commander Sisko arrives with his teenaged son, Jake, they're introduced ticonstable of DS9, a 'shape-shifter,' named Odo, and Quark, a Ferengi, who, in affirm to owning the bar on the stations promenade, is also head of the Promenade's Merchant Association.
+Soon, the Federation's science officer, ...
 Written by

 Arnoud Tiele (email@example.com)

 While Worf and O'Brien are indeed, carry overs from Star Trek the Next Generation, so is Rosiland Chow, Keiko O'Brien.
 She guest starred on both shows.
 See more »

 During his conversation with Jennifer, during Sisko's first orb experience, Sisko says his father WAS a gourmet chef.
 Later in the series, we find out that not only is his father still very much alive, but he is STILL a chef running his own restaurant in New Orleans.
 See more »